amit-davidson/Chronos/README.md

 Support:

 - Detects races on pointers passed around the program.
-- Analysis of conditional branches, nested functions, interfaces, select, gotos, for loops, and defers.
+- Analysis of conditional branches, nested functions, interfaces, select, gotos, defers, for loops and recursions.
 - Synchronization using mutex and goroutines starts.

 Limitations:

 - Big programs and external packages.
 (Due to stack overflow)
-- Analysis of panics and recursion.
 - Synchronization using channels, waitgroups, once, cond and atomic.

 ## Chronos vs go race: